Zambia entry requirements for South Korea passport holders

 Hotel booking or host invitation

-Carry a hotel confirmation or a letter of invitation from your host in Zambia.
-Officers rarely ask for it, but having it ready avoids delays at the desk.
+Carry a printed hotel reservation or a letter of invitation from your host.
+Officers may ask for it during entry questioning.

 Recommended